 We’ll talk more about using a search engine to score taxonomies in a future blog article.
 For now I recommend my talk, Taxonomical Semantical Magical Search and Max Irwin’s Haystack Talk on Learning Taxonomies for more information.

-What if we want to move past just hierarchies – to allowing search system to reason about the search query and solve user’s problems?
+What if we want to move past just hierarchies – to allowing search systems to reason about the search query and solve user’s problems?
 Dogs eat alpo and sometimes sadly squirrels and shoes.
 These facts might matter if we’re building a search system to help solve common pet problems expressed in the search query “help!
 My dog swallowed a shoe!”

 Knowledge graphs are a set of facts.
 Facts as a graph of relationships between connected concepts, with each node a noun; each connecting edge a relationship (often a verb).
 For example, we know the fact ‘dogs bite cats’.
 We can represent that as a list of connections between concepts.
 Such a triple here would connect concepts ‘dog’ and ‘cat’ with the relationship ‘bites’ as below: